V4Fire/Client/docs/tests/README.md

         └── index.js
 ```

-Place your code in runner files and after that in `index.js` file, for the runners to work correctly, you need to call the `getCurrentTest` method in the `index.js` file will launch the current runner (specified in the CLI arguments).
+Place your code in runner files, and after that in the `index.js` file, for the runners to work correctly, you need to call the `getCurrentTest` method in the `index.js` file to launch the current runner (specified in the CLI arguments).

 __src/base/b-component/test/index.js__